FHU/2023-os-memes/_posts/2023-04-03-sflowers51-condition_vars_and_semaphores-meme.md

 ---
-title:
+title:  skeletor fun facts
-author:
+author: Sam
-image:
+image: skeletorfunfacts.jpg
-chapter:
+chapter: 30
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+As stated in the fun fact by skeletor, it can be simplest and best to hold the lock while signaling while using conidition variables.
+This is not always the case, but can be highly ocnsidered.